Modi to mobilize India's diaspora during US visit – DW – 09/19/2024

 Modi to mobilize India's diaspora during US visitSeptember 19, 2024

-Indian Prime Minister Narendra Modi is set to visit the US this weekend, with several stops on the agenda including attending the Quad leaders' summit, addressing the "Summit of the Future" at the UN General Assembly and meeting with CEOs of several leading US-based companies.
+Indian Prime Minister Narendra Modi is set to visit the United States this weekend, with several stops on the agenda including attending the Quad leaders' summit, addressing the "Summit of the Future" at the UN General Assembly and meeting with CEOs of several leading US-based companies.

 And continuing a signature move whenever visiting a foreign country, Modi will meet with members of India's diaspora.

-On Sunday, the prime minister is expected to address an event dubbed "Modi & US: Progress Together" at New York's Nassau Veterans Memorial Coliseum.
+On Sunday, the prime minister is expected to address an event dubbed "Modi & US Progress Together" at Nassau Veterans Memorial Coliseum on Long Island, New York.

-Organizers said the event has received over 25,000 registrations, although the venue has a capacity of just 15,000.
+Organizers said the event has received more than 25,000 registrations, although the venue has a capacity of just 15,000.

 "These meetings have a huge impact.
 It builds up morale and confidence among the Indian diaspora in the US and nurtures a connection with India which should never be forgotten," Jeevan Zutshi, founder of the Indo-American Community Federation, an organizer for the New York event, told DW.